History BA / BS Degree

 Bachelor’s in History: Explore the Past.
 Gain Skills for Your Future.

 - Delve into world, European and United States history with a superior curriculum that also prepares you for specialized study and research at the master’s level.

 - Study in small classes taught by full-time faculty and benefit from interaction and individualized attention.

-- Gain exceptional research and writing skills that you can apply throughout your college education and rely on during your life and future career.
+- Gain exceptional research and writing skills that you can apply throughout your college education and future career.

 History Courses: Worldwide Scope.
 In-Depth Study.

-Topics in History – Undertake advanced studies in history to include such areas as comparative or non-Western history, or other specialized historical topics.
-Recent topics have included the Roman Republic and the Roman Empire and the history of Africa.
+Undertake advanced studies in history to include such areas as comparative or non-Western history, or other specialized historical topics.

 Examine the fusion of classical, Christian and barbarian cultures and the emergence of a distinctly Western civilization in medieval Europe from the 4th to the 15th century.